Staten Island officials create fentanyl and overdose task force to combat ongoing epidemic

 A number of pharmaceutical companies in the US have been forced to settle claims related to a deadly opioid epidemic.
 Experts have linked the crisis to prescription practices in the country.
 In the second of this two-part series, William Denselow looks at efforts to change those practices and how settlement funds could be used to help people struggling with addiction.

 How Staten Islanders can apply for 5 training programs with paths to healthcare jobs

-Staten Island Performing Provider System (SI PPS) received approval from the New York state Department of Labor (DOL) for three new apprenticeship programs that will work to fill the healthcare workforce gap on Staten Island.
+Those interested in furthering or finding a career in the healthcare field can take one of Staten Island Performing Provider System’s (SI PPS) new apprenticeship programs that will work to fill the healthcare workforce gap on Staten Island.